 All incidents of unintentional fires will be reported to the Executive Director whether or not fire department response is required.
 The Executive Director will ensure that all their employees are aware of the location of fire extinguishers and fire alarm pull boxes in their work area(s).
 All employees should be made aware of emergency evacuation routes for their work area, the location of the fire exit windows, etc.

-Do not use any elevators in the event of a fire.
+Do not use any elevators in the event of a fire except as authorized by the fire safety plan.

 In the event of a fire: